Located in Montreal, serving French-language projects across Canada.

 - We establish a partnership with other production companies to form a coproduction for a topic we are interested in and around which we build a team of creators.

-To learn more about the processes and criteria involved in submitting your project, visit the Directing & Co-producing page.
+To learn more about the processes and criteria involved in submitting your project, visit Propose a Project.

 What happens next?